hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-monitoring-using-prometheus-and-grafana-in-hpe-greenlake-for-private-cloud-enterprise.md

 #### Access Grafana

 Grafana can be accessed by pointing your browser to the URL *http://gl-tor-upc-cp-gw-node1.customer.yyz.gl-hpe.local:10016*.
-The URL and the admin password can be extracted by the following commands:
+The URL and the admin password can be extracted by using the following commands:

 ```markdown
 $ kubectl get service/grafana-dashboard -n monitoring -o jsonpath='{.metadata.annotations.hpecp-internal-gateway/80}'